SanilJ/cuDCGANS/README.md

 gan-cpu -> This is the cpu version of the DCGAN model gan-gpu -> This is the gpu version of the DCGANs model with optimizations

+Recommended Way of Running Code:
+I recommend running the code in Colab or a similar environment unless you have a GPU.
+Simply upload the code in colab and get the data from the Abstract Art Gallary Dataset (https://www.kaggle.com/datasets/bryanb/abstract-art-gallery).